-But the recent Supreme Court decision in ParkingEye v Beavis said this of the rule on penalties:
+The Supreme Court decision in ParkingEye v Beavis said this of the rule on penalties:

 The penalty rule in England is an ancient, haphazardly constructed edifice which has not weathered well, and which in the opinion of some should simply be demolished, and in the opinion of others should be reconstructed and extended.

-The main defence is to claim that the level of damages is a penalty – which English law prohibits.
+One defence is to claim that the level of damages is a penalty – which English law prohibits.
 The Dunlop case set out some factors to take into account

 - the words used are not conclusive – your terminology will not affect the court’s view